 How do you use these two approaches together?

 These two approaches are ineffective by themselves.
 Breakthrough improvements in performance can only be achieved by blending these two.
 It’s a question of how you blend them.
 Top-down direction setting creates focus and the conditions for performance improvement.
 It then needs to be blended with a broad-based, bottom-up performance improvement to get people at all levels to take a fresh approach to solving problems and improving performance.

-The best way is to think of your organization as a learning vehicle.
-The Learning Organization refers to participative management and the interconnectedness of people while supported by the leadership.
-Knowledge and skills are seen as important resources to determine organizational success, and the organization can be improved by focusing on the learning process.
-It is determined through trial and error through goal setting and feedback.
-The Learning Organization advocates that the more involvement of those affected, the more fruitful the experience may be to all concerned.
+The best way is to think of your organization as a Learning Organization in which participative management and people’s interconnectedness are supported by the leadership.
+Improved knowledge and skills are seen as important resources to determine organizational success, and the organization can be improved by focusing on the learning process.
+The guiding principle is that the more involvement of those affected, the more fruitful the experience may be to all concerned.

-How would you define the Learning Organization and why is it so important for listeners to understand?
+How would you define the Learning Organization and why is it so important to understand?

 Great, but how can this help me?